Too Late the Hero (film): Box office

 The film earned rentals of $615,000 in North America and $975,000 in other countries (it had admissions of 294,232 in France).
 The film was one of the most popular movies in 1971 at the British box office.

 After all costs were deducted, the film had an overall loss of $6,765,000, making it one of the biggest money losers in the history of ABC Films.

 Aldrich said in 1972 that because the film "was less than successful, so now all our properties are scrutinized at a whole other level.
 It can get terribly sad, but it's true that your opinion is only as good as your last picture."

-Aldrich later listed as one of his movies where he "never understood" why it was not a success because they were "marvelous movies" (the others being The Flight of the Phoenix and The Grissom Gang).
+Along with his other movies, The Flight of the Phoenix and The Grissom Gang, Aldrich "never understood" Too Late the Hero's lack of success.
+He thought they were "marvelous movies".

-Home release
+Home media

 Too Late the Hero was released to DVD by MGM Home Video on May 25, 2004 as a Region 1 widescreen DVD.